For more info contact:

 Key Fact: Most students only have to pay for accommodation during term-time (some college allow you to have your room for 39 weeks if you want to stay over vacations).

 Nearly all students 'live in', taking accommodation in the Colleges throughout their whole time at university.
 This means that you only have to pay for your accommodation during the 32 weeks of term time.
 At many other universities, second and third years have to seek accommodation through the private market, where they rent houses for 52 weeks a year, even when they are not living there.
-Weekly rent here varies between about £60 and £140 a week, depending upon facilities (en suite, size etc), and you usually get a choice of what type of room you want (and therefore how much you want to pay).
+Weekly rent here varies depending upon facilities (en suite, size etc), and you usually get a choice of what type of room you want (and therefore how much you want to pay).

 You'll find that you won't incur any real transport costs.
 Cambridge is geographically compact and completely flat, so it's really easy to walk or cycle everywhere.
 Buses are used very rarely, and there are stops by most University sites.
 Cambridge is also really safe, so you can walk home from nights out, rather than get a taxi.